How to Document a Task

 - Add the screenshots that you saved while you were doing the task and documenting the steps.
 Remember to add highlights and labels when necessary.

 - Inform the reader that the guide you created is available in the Task Library.
-Don’t forget to add a link to it, so that people have a way of getting to the library from the guide.
+Don’t forget to add a link to it, so that people have a way of getting to the library from the guide. - for internal workers

 There should be an easy way to verify if the task was done appropriately at the end, especially if someone else is going to follow your guide.
 A verification checklist, in this case, can be very helpful.
 The checklist will serve as a reminder of things that they should have done.
 They can look at this checklist first before submitting their work to make sure that they didn’t miss a thing.

-For example, when someone submits a blog post, we want to know if they remembered to include important things such as the title, images/screenshots, a link to the Task Library at the end, etc. Do they have at least two or three links in the guide?
+For example, when someone submits a blog post, we want to know if they remembered to include important things such as the title, images/screenshots, a link to the Task Library at the end (for internal workers), etc. Do they have at least two or three links in the guide?
 Did they include a link to the homepage of a major site?
 These are things that we're looking for, so if someone else, who's an external reviewer, looks at this verification checklist, he can say, it looks like Rebecca did all of these things.
 She did all these things, but, oh, we missed this one thing because they did this one thing or they forgot to do this one thing.

-An example of a complete guide
+An example of a complete documentation of a task

 He began the page with a checklist to give the reader a view of what is involved right from the start.
 This includes the steps, suggested tools, and a few reminders.
 This is a simple task, but as you can see, there are many steps involved.
 Add as many steps as necessary, but don’t overdo it.